-Nola Hylton, PhD, is a Professor in Residence in the Department of Radiology and Biomedical Imaging, Director of the Magnetic Resonance Science Center, Director of the Breast Imaging Research Group, and Co-Director of the Breast Cancer Research Interest Group at the University of California, San Francisco.
+Nola Hylton, PhD, is a Professor in Residence in the Department of Radiology and Biomedical Imaging, Co-Director of the Breast Cancer Research Interest Group, and Director of the Breast Imaging Research Group at the University of California, San Francisco.
 Dr. Hylton received her BS in Chemical Engineering from the Massachusetts Institute of Technology in Cambridge, Massachusetts in 1979, and she obtained her PhD in Applied Physics from Stanford University, California in 1985.

 Dr. Hylton has over 80 published research articles, and she has written 13 book chapters and over 130 abstracts.

 Breast cancer imaging, breast MRI